brenoguim/make_contiguous_objects/README.md

 TBD
 - Document `destroy_contiguous_objects`
-- Decide and document a facility to get one array from another (discussed in Shortcomings)
+- Decide and document a facility to get one array from another (discussed in Limitations of the solution)
 - Allocator support

 # Limitations of the solution